Definition of Internal Audit

 - 5. Communication

 - 7. Management Response

 First, you will receive a letter to inform you of an upcoming audit.
 The auditor will send you a preliminary checklist.
 This is a list of documents (e.g. organization charts, financial statements) that will help the auditor learn about your unit before planning the audit.

-After reviewing the information, the auditor will plan the review, conduct a risk workshop primarily to identify key risks and raise risk awareness, draft an audit plan, and schedule an opening meeting.
+After reviewing the information, the auditor will plan the review, conduct an engagement risk assessment, draft an audit plan, and schedule an opening meeting.